Academic Degrees and Programs

 Offers an accelerated bachelor's-completion option; students may apply for up to 30 credits for life experience, credits that may be used toward their bachelor's degree as well as their application for either the Marriage and Family Therapy or Human Development master's program.
 Learn more.

-Three semesters: summer, fall, and spring
+Three semesters: fall, spring, summer

 Six starts a year